 From taxicabs in New York City to Police Departments throughout the country, the 4.6L V-8 has seen an incredible amount of service in applications that showcase its ultimate durability.

-Although this motor has reached near cult-classic status for its durability, it does have some issues that are common to this engine family.
+Although this motor has reached near cult-classic status for its durability, it has some common issues with this engine family.

 This article will cover all Ford 4.6 engine problems and give you a basic idea of how much they cost to repair.
-We’ll also cover how to avoid the issues and what to look for when shopping for a vehicle that has this engine.
+We’ll also cover how to avoid the issues and what to look for when shopping for a vehicle with this engine.

 - Timing Chain and Guide Failure.
 Cost to fix: $1,000